integreat-io/map-transform/README.md

 When using the `rev()` method, this is performed in the opposite order, and `defaultRev` is used as default value instead of `default`.
-If a `pathToRev` is specified, it is used instead of `pathTo` when extracting _from_ the data (to is now from - as confusing as that is), and a `pathRev` is used instead of `path` to set the data on an empty object just before returning it.
+If a `pathToRev` is specified, it is used instead of `pathTo` when extracting _from_ the data (to is now from - as confusing as that is), and a `pathRev` or `pathFromRev` is used instead of `path` or `pathRev` to set the data on an empty object just before returning it.

 There is a shortcut when defining mappings without default values.
 The `mapping` object `{'title': 'content.heading'}` is exactly the same as `{'title': {path:
 'content.heading'}}`.

-The `transform` and `transformRev` props will transform a field or an object, and should be set to a transform function or an array of transform functions, also called a transform pipeline.
+The `transformTo` and `transformToRev` props, with `transform` and `transformRev` as aliases, will transform a field or an object, and should be set to a transform function or an array of transform functions, also called a transform pipeline.
 A transform function is a pure function that accepts a value and returns a value, and whatever happens between that is up to the transform function.
 An array of transform functions will be run from left to right, and each function will be called with the return value from the previous function.
 The return value of the final function is set used as the field value or the object.

+There's also `tranformFrom` and `transformFromRev`, which are applied just before the field mapping (or after in a reverse mapping).

 Note that MapTransform does not put any restriction on the transform functions, so it is up to you to make sure the transformations make sense for the field or